 Exfoliating the skin may remove some dirt and dead surface skin, but is it good for me?
 I have healthy skin and intend to keep it that way.
-The 15-20 layers on the surface of my skin are responsible for maintaining hydration, the skin’s most crucial function.
-Each cell is surrounded by lipids, or fats, that make me virtually waterproof.
+The 15-20 surface layers of my skin maintain hydration, the skin’s most crucial function.
+Each cell, surrounded by lipids, or fats, make me virtually waterproof.

-Getting back to exfoliation, why should I remove the very layers of skin that my body needs to maintain adequate skin hydration?
+Getting back to exfoliation, why should I remove the very layers of skin my body requires to maintain adequate skin hydration?
 I need them.
-Yes, exfoliating the skin may remove some dirt, oil, and makeup, but so does a mild cleanser.
-And a scrub may remove dead surface cells, but so does a mild cleanser.
-Unfortunately, the exfoliant may also remove the very layers of skin that are keeping my skin hydrated.
+Yes, exfoliating removes some dirt, oil, and makeup from my skin, but so does a mild cleanser.
+And a scrub may remove dead surface cells, but again, so does a mild cleanser.
+Unfortunately, the exfoliant may also remove the important layers of skin that keep my skin hydrated.

-All that being said, some people love exfoliation treatments and swear by the results.
+All that said, some people love exfoliation treatments and swear by the results.
 I get that – and understand we all need to make our own decisions.
 But no, exfoliation is not for me.

 Fayne Frey, M.D., is a board-certified clinical and surgical dermatologist practicing in West Nyack, New York, where she specializes in the diagnosis and treatment of skin cancer.
 She is a nationally recognized expert in the effectiveness and formulation of over-the-counter skincare products.
 Dr. Frey is the Founder of FryFace.com, an educational skincare information and product selection service website that clarifies and simplifies the overwhelming choice of effective, safe and affordable products encountered in the skincare aisles.
 Dr. Frey is a fellow of both the American Academy of Dermatology and the American Society for Dermatologic Surgery.